Guangyao-Zhou/Jackknife-delete-one-Econometrics-Method/README.md

 ## Reference ##
  - D. Adams.
 The Hitchhiker’s Guide to the Galaxy.
 San Val, 1995.
  - John Bound, David A Jaeger, and Regina M Baker.
 Problems with instrumental variables estimation when the correlation between the instruments and the endogenous explanatory  variable is weak.
 Journal of the American statistical association, 90(430):443–450, 1995.
- -Maurice H Quenouille.
+ - Maurice H Quenouille.
 Notes on bias in estimation.
 Biometrika, 43(3/4):353–360, 1956.
- -WR Schucany, HL Gray, and DB Owen.
+ - WR Schucany, HL Gray, and DB Owen.
 On bias reduction in estimation.
 Journal of the American Statistical Association, 66(335):524–533, 1971.
- -James H Stock and Motohiro Yogo.
+ - James H Stock and Motohiro Yogo.
 Testing for weak instruments in linear iv regression.
 Technical report, National Bureau of Economic Research, 2002
- -Sun Yutao.
+ - Sun Yutao.
 An application of the jackknife to weak instruments.
 2012.